kingyin3613/ringspy/README.md

 boundaryFlag = 'on'
 stlFlag = 'on'
 ```

 - `geoName` is the geometry name, `path` is the folder where the mesh files will be generated.
 - `iter_max` is the max number of iteration for randomly placing a new non-overlapping wood cell particle in the 2D annual rings domain.
 - `print_interval` is the print interval when every n cell particles are placed in the model domain.
 - `r_min` and `r_max` are the upper and lower bounds of radii to generate 2D annual rings, `nrings` is the number of rings.
 - `width_heart`, `width_early`, and `width_late`, are annual ring widths for heartwood, earlywood, and latewood, respectively, which all together determine the morphology of the wood mesostructure.
 - `log_center`,`box_center`, and `box_size` are for locating the wood log and cutting box.
-- any `_indent`,`_precrack` parameters are related to precracked sample generation, which will be added in the next version.
+- `_indent`,`_precrack` parameters are related to precracked sample generation, which will be added in the next version.
 - `cellsize_early`,`cellsize_late`, `cellwallthickness_early`, and `cellwallthickness_late` are parameters for the earlywood and latewood cells.
 - `merge_operation` flag can be turned on/off for the merging operation, when turned on, all small wood cell ridges shorter than the threshold `merge_tol` will be merged with neighboring ridges.
 - `precrackFlag` flag is for inserting a pre-crack, for the notched specimens.
 So far, only a single line pre-crack with the length of `precrack_widths` is supported.